AlexGilleran/alexgilleran.com/alexgilleran.com/data/aboutme.md

-I'm Alex Gilleran and this is my little off-ramp of the information superhighway.
+I'm Alex Gilleran and this is my little corner of the information superhighway.
 I'm a developer in a number of technologies including:

 *  Java (Spring, Hibernate, Struts2)
 *  Android